xbmc/xbmc/docs/README.ios.md

 Kodi for iOS is composed of a main binary with numerous dynamic libraries and codecs that support a multitude of music and video formats.

 The minimum version of iOS you need to run(!)
-Kodi is 6.0 atm.
+Kodi is 9.0 atm.

-- On Mavericks (OSX 10.9.x) we recommend using Xcode 6.1.
-- On Yosemite (OSX 10.10.x) we recommend using Xcode 6.4.
 - On El Capitan (OSX 10.11.x) we recommend using Xcode 7.x or Xcode 8.x.
 - On Sierra (macOS 10.12.x) we recommend using Xcode 8.x.
 - On High Sierra (macOS 10.13.x) we recommend using Xcode 9.x.